Why New Year's Resolutions Don't Work...

 2. Ask yourself these 2 simple questions "Is what I'm thinking about and feeling what I really want?" and "What do I really want and how will getting it make me feel?"

-Begin to hone and develop your awareness for how you are feeling by simply asking yourself: Does this feel good or does this feel bad?
+The subtle art of shifting your focus is about learning to hone and develop your awareness for how you are feeling by simply asking yourself: Does this feel good or does this feel bad?
 Do I feel good or do I feel bad?

 When you notice that you are feeling bad, that's ok.
 You've just become aware that something is going on that's not going to help you achieve your goal.
 In fact, it will stop you cold if it were to continue, but you've just made yourself aware of it and awareness is always the first step changing.